Bengals officially sign RB Mixon to rookie deal

-The Bengals have signed rookie running back Joe Mixon, the team announced on Friday.
+The Bengals have signed rookie running back Joe Mixon, the team announced Friday.

 Mixon was a second-round pick out of Oklahoma.
-He rushed for 2,027 yards and 17 touchdowns in two seasons at Oklahoma and caught 65 passes for 894 yards and nine touchdowns.
+He rushed for 2,027 yards and 17 touchdowns in two seasons at Oklahoma and caught 65 passes for 894 yards and 9 touchdowns.

 Mixon was considered a first-round talent but fell to Day 2 of the draft due to an incident that occurred in 2014, when Mixon was 18.
 Mixon punched a woman in the face.
 He was initially charged with misdemeanor assault but reached a plea deal.
 He recently settled a civil suit with the woman, Amelia Molitor.

-The Bengals have now signed most of their 11 draft picks, with the exception of third round pick Jordan Willis and fifth round pick, J.J.
+The Bengals have now signed most of their 11 draft picks, with the exception of third-round pick, Jordan Willis and fifth-round pick, J.J.
 Dielman.